andreamunafo/writing-scripts/README.md

-# writing-scripts
+# Writing shell scripts
-These are shell scripts to check for common problems
+This repository contains shell scripts that checks for common problems:
+- abuse of the passive voice,
+- weasel words
+- lexical illusions

+These scripts are based on those available [here](matt.might.net).